How has your employee engagement been impacted by the recent changes in the marketing department in the last 90 days?

 Unfortunately, research shows that only 32% of U.S. employees are engaged at work.
 This would suggest that we are missing out on 68% of the potential output of our people.
 This is supported by the research in finding strong correlation between actively engaged teams, and increases in customer ratings, profitability, and productivity.

-Employee engagement involves emotions and feelings, which are difficult to measure objectively.
+This is an important factor that Human Resources leaders should focus on constantly improving.
+Measuring employee engagement and the employee experience involves emotions and feelings, which are difficult to measure objectively.
 You need data to accurately measure and improve engagement levels.

 Here are four key performance indicators (“KPIs”) that Human Resources teams can use to get the right feedback on employee engagement.